Writing Intensive Course

 PART II: COMMON STUDENT LEARNING OUTCOMES ALIGNED TO UNIVERSITY STUDIES GOALS

 The following are the Common Student Learning Outcomes for Writing Intensive Courses.
 These are aligned with the UNCW Learning Goals.
 Each course in this category must address all of the Common Student Learning Outcomes for the category, and list these Common SLOs along with course-specific SLOs in the course syllabus.
-Proposals for inclusion in the category will describe the opportunities which will be provided for students to learn the outcome (readings, class discussion and/or activities, applied projects) and list the specific sources of evidence (papers, projects, quizzes, exams, etc.) that will be used to determine the level of student understanding.
+Proposals for inclusion in the category will describe the opportunities which will be provided for students to demonstrate the outcome, including especially the role that formative instructor feedback on student writing will play, and list the specific sources of evidence (specific writing tasks, papers, projects, etc.) that will be used to determine the level of student understanding.

 The student will: